genkibit/udacity-fend-website-optimization/README.md

 Testing
 ---
 The original and optimized portfolios were compared using Google PageSpeed and Chrome Developer Tools.
-Test results can be accessed **[here](https://drive.google.com/file/d/0B9fvKmX-nM0UQUZjZTlhSFVpQnc/view?usp=sharing)**.
+Results can be accessed **[here](http://genkibit.github.io/udacity-fend-website-optimization/test-results/)**.

 PageSpeed score of 90 or better (index.html)